 The Revised Applications conform to these new building height requirements.
-The blocks adjacent to Trafalgar Road on the Phase 2 Lands are anticipated to be developed with mixed-use high-rise buildings ranging from 16 to 24 storeys with 8 storey podiums, transitioning down to 8 and 6 storey mid-rise buildings moving west to the 300 m limit of Trafalgar Road.
+The blocks adjacent to Trafalgar Road on the Phase 2 Lands are anticipated to be developed with mixed-use high-rise buildings ranging from 15 to 30 storeys with 8 storey podiums, transitioning down to 8 and 6 storey mid-rise buildings moving west to the 300 m limit of Trafalgar Road.
 Beyond 300 m, the Revised Applications propose 3-storey townhouse units for the remainder of the Phase 2 Lands.
 The proposed building heights on the concept plan are comparable to the height of the buildings approved south of the Phase 2 Lands and on the east side of Trafalgar Road.

-Due to recent changes to Section 37 of the Planning Act relating to height and density bonusing passed after the submission of the Original Applications, such bonusing provisions will no longer be available to the Town and development proponents after September 18, 2022.
-A new system, Community Benefit Charges ("CBC"), replaces the existing Section 37 provisions of the Planning Act and will come into force upon the Town's passing of a CBC by-law, which is not anticipated until next year.
+Due to recent changes to Section 37 of the Planning Act relating to height and density bonusing passed after the submission of the Original Applications, such bonusing provisions are no longer be available to the Town and development proponents having been replaced with the enactment of the Town's new Community Benefit Charges ("CBC") by-law in September 2022, which was subsequently appealed to the Tribunal.

-An Official Plan Amendment may be necessary to remove any reference to bonusing provisions through Section 37 and re-establish maximum building heights for the portion of the Phase 2 Lands abutting Trafalgar Road to implement the proposed zoning by-law.
-Green Ginger is seeking confirmation from the Town regarding this issue.
+An Official Plan Amendment (private or Town-initiated) may be necessary to remove any reference to bonusing provisions through Section 37 and re-establish maximum building heights for the portion of the Phase 2 Lands abutting Trafalgar Road to implement the proposed zoning by-law.
 Given that the NOESP permits a maximum height of up to 30 storeys with bonusing, the proposed zoning by-law and any future proposed Official Plan Amendment, if required, would be in keeping with the heights contemplated by the NOESP.